sourcegraph/deploy-sourcegraph-k8s/README.md

-# [BETA] Deploy Sourcegraph with Kustomize
+# Deploy Sourcegraph on Kubernetes with Kustomize

 [![sourcegraph: beta](https://img.shields.io/badge/sourcegraph-beta-blue.svg)](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegrap-k8s)

 > **Note**
-> This deployment method only supports Sourcegraph version 4.5.0 and above.
+> This deployment method only supports **Sourcegraph version 4.5.0 and above**.

 Deploying Sourcegraph into a Kubernetes cluster is for organizations that need highly scalable and available code search and code intelligence.
 This repository contains documentation for creating,